Chapter 36

 ---

-The movement was simple, but it was enough to attract all eyes.
+The movement was simple, but it was enough to draw every eye.

 His uniform, unlike the others, was not black: it was a light gray, almost white in the daylight.

-The upper garment, a sort of short cape that covered his shoulders, was confusing at first, until one noticed it was the part that would go over the shirt, betrayed by the sleeves shaking in the breeze.
+The upper garment, a sort of short cape that covered his shoulders, was confusing at first, until one noticed it was the part worn over the shirt, betrayed by the sleeves shifting in the breeze.

-The edges and stripes running along the cape-like garment he wore shone in an intense yellow, like polished gold, reflecting the light with every small movement.
+The edges and stripes running along the garment he wore as a cape shone with an intense yellow, like polished gold, reflecting the light with every small movement.

-His bearing was firm, without rigidity; his presence did not seek to impose itself, but it did so anyway.
+His bearing was firm, without rigidity; his presence didn't seek to impose itself, but it did so anyway.

-He was young, perhaps not much older than older students like Körper, and yet, his gaze—serene, deep, with an undiscreet smile—had something that silenced even the most restless.
+He was young, perhaps not much older than senior students like Körper, and yet his gaze—serene, deep, with a bold smile—had something that silenced even the most restless.

 The silence became absolute.